Merging or Joining Spreadsheet or Database Data

 Transformers

 There are two main categories for merging or joining transformers, they are: SQL and no-SQL.
-The transformers that are in the SQL category require knowledge of SQL; these are the InlineQuerier, SQLCreator, and the SQLExecutor.
-The no-SQL transformers have the same functionality of the SQL ones but can be set up easily without any database knowledge; these are the FeatureJoiner, FeatureMerger, FeatureReader, and the DatabaseJoiner.
-This isn’t an exhaustive list, there are other transformers that allow data to be joined but are used for a specific task.
+The transformers that are in the SQL category require knowledge of SQL; these are the InlineQuerier, SQLCreator, and SQLExecutor.
+The no-SQL transformers have the same functionality as the SQL ones but can be set up easily without any database knowledge; these are the FeatureJoiner, FeatureMerger, FeatureReader, and DatabaseJoiner.
+This isn’t an exhaustive list; there are other transformers that allow data to be joined but are used for a specific task.
 For more information on these other transformers, see the documentation.

 1) Is all of my data already inside the workspace?